yulin0629/draw-folder-structure/README.md

 1. Install the extension via Visual Studio Code Marketplace.
 2. Right-click on the desired folder in your VS Code file explorer.
-3. Select 'Generate Markdown Structure' from the context menu.
+3. Select either **Generate Markdown Structure** or **Generate Markdown Structure (respectGitignore)** from the context menu.
 4. The Markdown representation of the folder structure is automatically copied to your clipboard.
 5. Paste it into your Markdown file or documentation as needed.

 ## Support and Contribution

 For support queries or to contribute to this project, please visit our GitHub repository or contact us at [jm.krivocapich@gmail.com]('').

 #### Contributions